 Old Town (Kaunas)– In every city that you visit in Europe, you shouldn’t miss their old town.
 The Old Town in Kaunas offers a lot of restaurants, bars, cafes, and shops.
-It is more modern compared to other old towns in other European cities, however, Kaunas Old Town would still give you a glimpse of Lithuanians lifestyle in the modern-day.
+It is more modern compared to other old towns in other European cities, however, Kaunas Old Town would still give you a glimpse of the Lithuanian lifestyle in the modern day.

 Find accommodation in Kaunas, Lithuania

 (Prices are subject to change depending on the dates that you preferred.
 These prices are available on Oct.18-19, 2019.
 Visit the official website to check more accommodation and prices)

 Where to Stay in Kaunas, Lithuania if you’re a Backpacker

 The Monk’s Bunk Kaunas is located on the city promenade, close to the Old Town, 2 km away from Kaunas Castle.
 It offers dormitory rooms with free Wi-Fi.
 All rooms come with bunk beds and are furnished, with a mirror, chairs, and a locker for each guest.
 There are shared bathrooms with a hairdryer and towels available, as well as a spacious common room with a large TV, a library, and board games.
 There is also a fully equipped common kitchen with an oven and a fridge.
 Guests are offered special discounts at pubs and restaurants nearby.

 Price: Starts at $12 per night for a Bed in an 8-Bed Dormitory Room, plus $1 for taxes and charges.
 It’s non-refundable.